Warren Foster: Career

 Iwao Takamoto said of Foster's work on The Flintstones: "I believe his influence was one of the key factors for its success".

-Foster is credited with the controversial banned cartoon Coal Black and de Sebben Dwarfs.
+Foster is credited with the controversial banned cartoons Coal Black and de Sebben Dwarfs and Tin Pan Alley Cats.

 Death

-Warren Foster died on December 13, 1971 in San Clemente, California.
+Warren Foster died on December 13, 1971, in San Clemente, California.
 His burial is located at El Toro Memorial Park in Lake Forest, California.